COVID-19 Vaccines International Pregnancy Exposure Registry (C-VIPER)

 Who will see my information?

-Only the Principal Investigator, Clinical Quality Associates, Clinical Research Associates, and the Study Administrator will see your personal information.
+In general, only the C-VIPER Coordinators and the website developers will see your personal information.
 These individuals are trained to protect patient privacy and keep data secure.
 C-VIPER will not share your name, address, and other personal information with anyone else.

 In the database, we will replace your name with a code number to hide your identity in the data.
 Only qualified and approved scientists and researchers will have access to this "de-identified" or "coded" data, meaning they will not have access to your name, address, or other personal information that could reveal your identity.
 They will study the de-identified information from the C-VIPER to look for trends or common issues that many women, or certain groups of women, may experience.
 For instance, they might discover that 4,000 out of 10,000 C-VIPER participants reported having severe muscle pain shortly after the vaccination.
 But they won’t know who any of those women are.
 The C-VIPER may also share de-identified information with other databases, registries, and data repositories.
 Combining C-VIPER’s data with other sources may help us expand our knowledge about pregnancy and could lead to new study ideas and future treatments.

 Will you tell anyone that I am taking part in the C-VIPER?